Change and Development Families: Working From a Family Perspective

-- Ability to reflect on one’s own family experience is central to understanding the potential impact of one’s values, beliefs, and attitudes on practice.
+- Ability to reflect on one’s own values, beliefs and attitudes is central to understanding family experiences.

-- Each family is unique within a sociocultural context.
+- Each family has strengths and les within a sociocultural context which is dynamic.

-- Diversity exists between individuals and between and within families, communities and cultures.
+- Diversity exists between individuals and within families and communities.

-- Supporting families is only possible through collaboration.
-The professional role of CYCC and CSSW practitioners is generally one of support.
+- The role of Child and Youth Care (CYC) practitioners is generally one of collaborative support.